 No moss grows on this Arctic bird’s wings.
 One of the most far-ranging fliers in the world, Arctic terns travel an estimated 2.4 million km (1.49 million miles) in their lifetimes.
-Their migratory patterns are so ambitious, in fact, that they get to enjoy two summers per year.
-Because of this, you may very well see these Arctic birds during a trip to Greenland and then turn around and see the same birds on an Antarctica cruise the following season.
-Next time one of your friends claims to be a true sun worshipper, tell them about the Arctic tern.
+Their migratory patterns are so ambitious, in fact, they get to enjoy two summers per year.
+You may see these Arctic birds during a Greenland trip, then see them on an Antarctica cruise the following season.

 The Arctic has several species of sea eagle, all beautiful and worthy of reverence.
-White-tailed eagles, however, are among the most distinctive: They are the largest in Europe, have the widest wingspan of any eagle on the planet, and have no natural predators (other than humans).
+White-tailed eagles, however, are among the most distinct: They are the largest in Europe, have the widest wingspan of any eagle on the planet, and have no natural predators (other than humans).
 These Arctic birds are closely related to bald eagles, and indeed hold the same ecological niche in Eurasia that bald eagles hold in North America.
-Not surprisingly, then, white-tailed eagles are featured on Germany’s coat-of-arms just as bald eagles are featured on American currency.

 By Yathin S Krishnappa via Wikimedia Commons

 It should come as no shock that the Arctic bird seen most on the standard Arctic cruise is also the most abundant gull on Earth.
 Kittiwakes get their name from their own repetitious cry.
-They are often seen calling out from the cliffsides, where their young are usually safe from predators as long as they don’t fall out of the nest.
+They’re often seen calling out from the cliffsides, where their chicks are usually safe from predators as long as they don’t fall out of the nest.
 Indeed, kittiwakes are the planet’s only gull-like birds to nest on the sides of cliffs.
-Sometimes it pays not to be scared of heights.
+It pays not to be scared of heights.

-Though there’s no accounting for taste, the ancient Norse certainly had no kind words for these oil-excreting Arctic birds: Their name for them, fulmar, translates to “foul gull.”
+Though there’s no accounting for taste, the ancient Norse certainly had no kind words for these oil-excreting Arctic birds: Fulmar translates to “foul gull.”
 This title refers to the animal’s pungent stomach oil, a spray that can be used as a defense mechanism or energy source for their young – or themselves, during long flights.
-But despite how smelly they can be, these birds are equipped with a keen olfactory sense.
-Nature loves its little ironies.
+But despite how smelly they can be, these Arctic birds are equipped with a keen olfactory sense.

 Some Arctic birds are fierce, some fleet, and some are nicknamed “snowflake.”
-Even with its rather cutesy callsign, snow buntings are sturdy survivors: They are the northernmost breeder among land-based birds, inhabiting any patch of tundra (called nunataqs in Inuit) not coated in ice.
-They are also not picky when it comes to propagating their species, quite content to cross-breed with Beringian McKay’s buntings in Alaska when they find themselves short of fellow snow buntings.
+Even with its cutesy callsign, snow buntings are sturdy survivors.
+They are the northernmost breeder among land-based birds, inhabiting any patch of tundra not coated in ice.
+These birds are also not picky when it comes to propagating their species, quite content to cross-breed with Beringian McKay’s buntings in Alaska when necessary.

-Not all of us have mastered the art of walking yet, and some of us never will – unless it’s on water.
+Not all of us have mastered the art of walking, and some never will – unless it’s on water.
 Northern gannets fall into this category, finding it easier to achieve lift-off from a watery surface than a dry one.
-These Arctic birds are nevertheless efficient, born with small air bags under their skin that protect them during their high-impact dives as well as help them resurface.
-They are also accomplished travelers, living as far south as Ecuador.
-Lastly, they like to eat: The word “gannet” is a substitute for “glutton” in the UK.
+These Arctic birds are nevertheless efficient, born with small air bags under their skin that protect them during their high-impact dives and help them resurface.
+Also, they like to eat: The word “gannet” is a substitute for “glutton” in the UK.

 One of the more stylish Arctic birds, black guillemots are known to change their colors to match their environments: The farther north a guillemot is found, the whiter its plumage will be.
-They’re also highly particular about how they hold fish in their beaks.
-This trait is as yet unexplained, though some scientists think it is somehow related to where they like to hunt.
+They’re also particular about how they hold fish in their beaks.
+This trait is still unexplained, though some think it is related to where these birds like to hunt.

-Just as kittiwakes are the most common Arctic bird seen in the far north at large, little auks are the bird you will see the most during a Svalbard cruise.
-Their colonies, which sometimes number into the millions, are the largest of all the auk species.
+Just as kittiwakes are the most common Arctic bird seen in the far north, little auks are the bird you will see most during a Svalbard cruise.
+Their colonies, which sometimes number into the millions, are the largest of all the auks.
 The sheer size of little auk populations actually has a significant impact on their breeding grounds, as their carpet of droppings provides a nutrient-rich fertilizer that allows plant life to grow in what would otherwise be barren space.